| Dave

 Turner & it's success.
 It finally did get to play at the 'School

-Proms' - though by then, Dave had left school.
+Proms' - though by then, James had left school.

 Wilderness